CPJPRINCE/opex_manifest_generator/README.md

 Can select one or more algorithms to utilise: {-fx MD5 SHA-1}
 If no algorithm is specified defaults to SHA-1.

-- `--pax-fixity`: Enables use of PAX fixity generation, in line with Preservica's Recommendation.
+- `-pax`, `--pax-flag`: Enables recognition of PAX Folders and use of PAX fixity generation, in line with Preservica's model.
                         "Files / folders ending in .pax or .pax.zip will have individual files in folder / zip added to Opex.
 - `--max-workers [MAX_WORKERS]`: Sets the number of Threads to use for Fixity Generation.
 - `-z`, `--zip`: Set to zip files